hackclub/hackclub/workshops/backjack/README.md

       Hit_Dealer_card(); 				      /* place it here */
    }
 ```
- + let write an if statement that checks if the total dealer card is bigger than 21 then it a bust for the dealer and the player win :
+ + Let write an if statement that checks if the total dealer card is bigger than 21 then it a bust for the dealer and the player win :

 ```C++
     if ( Tl_Dl_card > 21) {